JessicaKamman/username.github.io/index.md

 ```
 ###Databases
+This project was created during my first Database Class at SNHU, DAD 220 Introduction through SQL.
+During this course I was introduced to the basic queries that are done with mySQL.
+The class went into detail in creating databases, tables, deleting and joining tables.
+This class gave me foundation for creating a database and running basic queries on a dataset.
+I also learned my appreciation of this language, and that I like working with datasets.
+From this class, I decided to minor in Data Analytics to give me a high level insight on how Data behaves.
+During the classes that I took through my Data Analytics minor, I also learned the use of SAS, Tableau, JMP, and QlikView.
 * The database project showcases my ability to work with mySQL to build a database and make necessary
         enhancements in order to build out the database and functionality.
 * This project showcases adding more advanced mySQL code and the use of Inner Joins